Willem II (women)

 Willem II Vrouwen was the women's football section of Willem II football club from Tilburg, the Netherlands.
 They were founder members of the Eredivisie Vrouwen in 2007.
-In February 2011 Willem II announced they were withdrawing support for their women's section, for financial reasons.
+In their first season, they finished second out of six teams, the highest finish they would have.
+The following season, the club was tied for first place entering its final match before losing to league champion AZ Alkmaar, 6–0.

-Willem II worked together with SC 't Zand from Tilburg.
+In February 2011, Willem II announced they were withdrawing support for their women's section for financial reasons.
+The women's club main sponsor had dropped its support for the team.